 As a result of the breaches, inspectors issued:

 - five Compliance Notices requiring employers to rectify breaches of the law;

-- one formal caution; and
+- one formal caution; in addition to

 Fair Work also warned the businesses that any future breaches will likely lead to enforcement action.